daniel-beet/acme.sh.wiki-clone/notify.md

 ```

-The notifications can be emails for another supported way, such as request to a webhook etc.
+The notifications can be emails for any other supported way, such as requesting to a webhook, etc.

-As for now,  there is email notification supported, but there will be more soon.
-You can also implement your hook.
+You can also implement your own hook.

 See example: `mailgun.sh`  or `sendgrid.sh`